Introduction

 I know what it’s like to stare at a blank screen for hours with important deadlines coming up.
 It’s not that you don’t care or aren’t motivated.
 Rather, the words just aren’t coming to you.
 In the nonprofit sector, creativity and time to think can feel like luxuries.

-Tip: Check out my brainstorming services to make creativity feel more essential to your work
+Tip: Check out my content brainstorming services to bring creativity back to your work.

 As such, there never seems to be enough time to brainstorm.
 So, when there are meetings (and there are always meetings), that can become the time to do everything – make decisions, brainstorm, debrief, determine collaborations etc. – which makes the meeting ineffective.